autokitteh/autokitteh/README.md

 reliable, durable, long-running workflows with simple tools and familiar languages.

-It is an alternative to both no-code/low-code platforms (such as Zapier and make.com) and complex durable execution systems (such as Temporal.io), with abstractions that don't sacrifice engineering power and flexibility, no matter how complex your needs are.
+It is a developer-first alternative to no-code/low-code platforms (such as Zapier, make.com, etc.) and a durable execution platform (a complement to Temporal).
+It offers tools and a simplified abstraction for crafting reliable, long-running workflows without sacrificing the power and flexibility of direct code manipulation.

 autokitteh promotes a developer-first approach, catering to both inexperienced beginners and busy experts, with a wide variety of skill sets and use cases: